breadsliceninja/fishdrop/README.md

 - Hold SPACE while airborne to drop down

 ## Dash Counter
 Even faster-paced 2D platformer, this time with a horizontal DASH.
+Built in Unity using C#.

 ![dash counter](dash_counter/screenshot.png)